 Alimony refers to monetary payments one owes their former spouse after getting divorced, made from the payor spouse’s future earnings.
 Spouses owe each other a duty to provide adequate financial support for one another by virtue of the marital relationship.
 New Jersey statutory law is the source of a person’s responsibility to pay alimony to their former spouse upon divorce and reflects the policy that spouses owe a continuing duty of support despite the dissolution of their marriage.

-What Is Separate Maintenance?
+What Is Separate Maintenance in New Jersey?

 Like alimony, the duty to pay “separate maintenance” arises from the existence of a marital relationship between the parties.
 As a result, the obligation to pay spousal support does not necessarily come about as a result of getting a divorce.
 The idea of separate maintenance can be seen as “spousal support for separated spouses who remained married.”